Sean Murphy Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.43 team ERA that ranks 19th across all league pitching staffs.
+- The Marlins' 4.56 team ERA ranks 21st among all MLB pitching staffs.

-- Marlins pitchers combine to rank 18th in baseball in home runs allowed (27 total, 1.2 per game).
+- Marlins pitchers combine to rank 20th in baseball in home runs surrendered (30 total, 1.3 per game).

-- Hoeing starts for the first time this season for the Marlins.
+- Alcantara (1-2) takes the mound for the Marlins in his fifth start of the season.
+He has a 5.84 ERA in 24 2/3 innings pitched, with 20 strikeouts.

+- His last appearance was in relief on Saturday when the right-hander threw 2/3 innings against the Cleveland Guardians while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.